Mechanisms of inflammation in health and disease

 Our studies will collectively provide the molecular and cellular bases of inflammation, which can be exploited to pave the way for new strategies to hasten its resolution in patients affected by chronic inflammatory conditions.

 Zoccolillo M, Brigida I, Barzaghi F, Scala S, Jofra Hernández R, Basso Ricci L, Colantuoni M, Pettinato E, Sergi Sergi L, Milardi G, Capasso A, Lombardo A, Gregori A, Schena F, Cesaro S, Conti F, Pession A, Gattorno M, Lee PY, Naldini L, Cicalese MP, Aiuti A, Mortellaro A. Lentiviral correction of enzymatic activity restrains macrophage inflammation in adenosine deaminase 2 deficiency.
-Blood Advances, in press.
+Blood Adv.
+2021 Aug 24;5(16):3174-3187.
+PMID: 34424322.

 Jofra Hernández R, Calabria A, Sanvito F, De Mattia F, Farinelli G, Scala S, Visigalli I, Carriglio N, De Simone M, Vezzoli M, Cecere F, Migliavacca M, Basso-Ricci L, Omrani M, Benedicenti F, Norata R, Rancoita PMV, Di Serio C, Albertini P, Cristofori P, Naldini L, Gentner B, Montini E, Aiuti A, Mortellaro A. Hematopoietic Tumors in a Mouse Model of X-linked Chronic Granulomatous Disease after Lentiviral Vector-Mediated Gene Therapy.
 Mol Ther.
 2020 Sep 23:S1525-0016(20)30487.
 PMID: 33010230.